ismasan/ismaelcelis.com/content/posts/2025-01-dead-code-podcast-notes.md

 ### Corrections

 * I mentioned Jeremie Chassaing's excellent blog post [Functional Event Sourcing Decider](https://thinkbeforecoding.com/post/2021/12/17/functional-event-sourcing-decider), but I said the examples were in C# when I should have said F#.
-I was speaking _out of tune_, if you will.
+I was speaking _out of tune_, if you will 🥁.

 * I gave _commands_ perhaps more emphasis than I should have.
 I've written about [the command layer](/posts/event-sourcing-ruby-command-layer/) as a general abstraction before, and its [different interpretations](/posts/what-do-commands-do-in-event-sourcing/) in Event Sourcing.
 But the role of commands is actually a bit of a hot topic in some quarters, and I should have focused a bit more on the "core" pattern around [state and events](/posts/event-sourcing-ruby-examples/).